Les Baux-de-Provence: Middle Ages

 In the Middle Ages the area became the stronghold of a feudal domain covering 79 towns and villages.
 The fortress was built from the 11th to the 13th century over seven hectares.
-The princes of Baux controlled Provence for many years and they gained a formidable reputation.
+The princes of Les Baux controlled Provence for many years and they gained a formidable reputation.
 They were said to be descended from the Biblical Magi Balthazar and their coat of arms was a silver star with sixteen branches as a reminder that, according to the Gospel, it guided the three wise men to Bethlehem.
 Their motto was: "Au hasard, Balthazar" ("To chance, Balthazar").

 As a medieval stronghold on the borders of Languedoc, Comtat Venaissin and Provence, the fortress had a turbulent military history and has been the subject of many assaults.
 The solid dungeon that still dominates the village today reiterates the importance of this castle which was a desirable possession in the Middle Ages.

-At the end of the Baussenque Wars in the 12th century the princes of Baux were defeated.
+At the end of the Baussenque Wars in the 12th century the princes of Les Baux were defeated.
 The large castle began to be renowned for its highly cultivated court and chivalrous conduct.
-The estate finally came to an end in the 15th century after the death of the last princess of Baux.
+The estate finally came to an end in the 15th century after the death of the last princess of Les Baux.

 The death of Queen Joanna I of Naples led to a crisis of succession to the County of Provence.
 The cities of the Aix Union (1382–1387) supported Charles, Duke of Durazzo, against Louis I, Duke of Anjou.
 The King of France, Charles VI, intervened and sent the Seneschal of Beaucaire, Enguerrand d'Eudin, who rallied Guillaume III Roger de Beaufort.
 Les Baux, the possession of the Roger, was thus neutral at the beginning of war and on the Angevin side at the end of the decade.

 Late Middle Ages

 Les Baux, together with Provence, was then attached to the crown of France.
 Under the rule of the Manville family, the village became a center of Protestantism and even tried a rebellion against the crown.
 In 1631, tired of conflict, the people negotiated with the king for the redemption of the castle territory and the right to dismantle the fortifications, "which were a refuge for rebels".
 Louis XIII consented on 5 August.

-In 1642 the town was offered to the Grimaldi family as a marquisate in favour of Hercule de Grimaldi, Prince of Monaco (1642-1780).
-The title Marquis of Baux is still carried by the Prince of Monaco.
-Administratively, the town is entirely French and the title of Marquis of Baux is traditionally given to the heir to the throne of Monaco.
-Jacques, the son of the current Prince of Monaco Albert II, carries among his many titles that of Marquis of Baux.
+In 1642 the town was offered to the Grimaldi family as a marquisate in favour of Hercule de Grimaldi, Prince of Monaco (1642–1780).
+The title Marquis of Les Baux is still carried by the Prince of Monaco.
+Administratively, the town is entirely French and the title of Marquis of Les Baux is traditionally given to the heir to the throne of Monaco.
+Jacques, the son of the current Prince of Monaco Albert II, carries among his many titles that of Marquis of Les Baux.